-Silverback utilizes device management protocols that require an established trust relationship between the device and server.
+Silverback utilizes device management protocols that require an established trust relationship between devices and the server.
 This allows the server to provision and manage your mobile fleet securely.
-The Silverback web service requires a certificate signed by a Certificate Authority trusted by the devices.
+The Silverback web service requires a certificate signed by a certification authority trusted by the devices.
 The certificate must also match the DNS Name outlined in Section DNS Setup.
-The Silverback Website Certificate is a core requirement for Silverback to function, please have the *.pfx or *.p12 Certificate Bundle available for the installation and the renewal process.
-A full list of iOS trusted Certificate Authorities is available at: http://support.apple.com/kb/HT5012.
+As the Silverback website certificate is a core requirement for Silverback, please have the *.pfx or *.p12 certificate bundle available for the installation and the renewal process.
+A full list of Apple trusted certification authorities is available at: http://support.apple.com/kb/HT5012.

 - Upload your certificate file to your Silverback Server

 - Connect via RDP to your Silverback Server